 Elderberries are found in large flat clusters, either purple or dark blue in color.
 There are two main berries that look like elderberries.

-- Water Hemlock Berries: These berries look very similar to elderberries but are very toxic, also forming in clusters and purple in color.
+- Water Hemlock Berries: These berries look very similar to elderberries but are extremely toxic.
+Like Elderberries, these also form in clusters and are purple in color.
 The best way to tell the difference between elderberries and water hemlock berries is the stem of the plant.
 Elderberries are wood and have bark, whereas water hemlock has a smooth, often green or green and purple stem.

 - Pokeberries: Only mildly toxic, pokeberries may look like a long cluster of grapes.
 They are similar to elderberries except they are about the size of a pea.
 Elderberries are smaller than a pea and perfectly round.
 Pokeberries, on the other hand, are somewhat flat.